 How To Keep The Stuffing Inside A Stuffed Pork Chop

-To safely cut the pocket slit for the stuffing, stand up the chop on a flat cutting surface with the narrow, fat capped side facing up.
+To safely cut the pocket slit for the stuffing, stand up the pork chop on a flat cutting surface with the narrow, fat capped side facing up.
 You’ll see from the picture how the pork chop is standing up on one of the long edges.
 You’ll want the side without the fat cap against your cutting board, so that the fat is on top.
 (This way the fat gets deliciously brown while cooking.)

 Should I Brine Pork Chops?